crayz7/JS30-Wes-Bos/README.md

 # JS30-Wes-Bos
 https://javascript30.com/

-In my pursuit of becoming a (good) web developer, these are my completion of Wes Bos' JavaScript30 videos.
+In my pursuit of becoming a web developer, these are my completion of Wes Bos' JavaScript30 videos.